nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/README.md

 (c) All members of the Legislative Council are expected to participate in outreach, either through planning or attendance.
 > (i) Specific expectations shall be determined by the Legislative Council Vice President and Press Secretary.

+## §1.2.16 – Representative-At-Large Term Transition

+**Enacted by 101 LCB 13 (2024, “A Bill for Representative-At-Large Term Transition”)**

+**Text:**

+(a) The Representative Council Speaker shall invite the incoming Representatives-at-Large to attend a full Representative Council meeting one time ahead of their official initiation into CUSG at the Legislative Council meeting.

+> (i) The Representative Council Speaker shall be tasked with the organization of this meeting and informing all members of the time to meet.

+> (ii) Alongside the typical meeting agenda, the Representative Council Speaker shall focus on a casual introduction of each member, what Representatives have worked on during their time on CUSG, a quick guide to responsibilities such as councils and meeting Representatives must attend, and how the Legislative Council meetings work.

+> (iii) The Representative Council Speaker shall choose how the information that is introduced for the incoming Representatives is presented but should provide time for discussion.

+> (iv) Incoming Representatives who cannot attend the Representative Council meeting set by the Representative Council Speaker may attend another Representative Council meeting ahead of their CUSG initiation if they so choose.
+Alternatively, they can find time to meet with the Representative Council Speaker to learn what was discussed.